Summer Camp

 What is the schedule of the camp day?

 The camp day begins with check-in at the main entrance to the school campus at the Home Building on SE C Street (a campus map can be found here).
-Campers should plan to arrive between 8:30-9:00 am, and parents/guardians should be prepared to spend a few minutes signing them in.
+Campers should plan to arrive between 8:30 and 9 am, and parents/guardians should be prepared to spend a few minutes signing them in.

-The camp program begins promptly at 9:00 am, with breaks for lunch between 11:30 am-12:30 pm and a Thaden-provided snack in the morning and afternoon.
+The camp program begins promptly at 9 am, with breaks for lunch between 11:30 am and 12:30 pm and a Thaden-provided snack in the morning and afternoon.

-Camp ends each afternoon with check-out at 3:00 pm; campers should be picked up between 3:00-3:15 pm at the same location where they were dropped off in the morning.
+Camp ends each afternoon with check-out at 3 pm; campers should be picked up between 3 and 3:15 pm at the same location where they were dropped off in the morning.
 Again, parents/guardians should plan to take a few minutes to sign their camper out.

 What if I am late dropping off or picking up?